daviddwlee84/DeepLearningPractice/Notes/Element/Activation_Function.md

 ## Softmax

 A "softened" version of the arg max.
 A generalization of the sigmoid function.
+An exponential follow by normalization.

 * **Soft**: continuous and differentiable
 * **Max**: arg max (its result is represented as a [one-hot](https://en.wikipedia.org/wiki/One-hot) vector, is not continous or differentiable)